inet-framework/inet-showcases/docs/visualizer/earth/index.md

 roughly aligns with the streets on the map.

-Network nodes are placed on the map by setting their mobility type to
-<var>StationaryMobility</var>.
-This mobility module has parameters which can
-position the node with geographical coordinates.
+Network nodes are placed on the map by setting their mobility type to `StationaryMobility`.
+This mobility module has parameters which can position the node with geographical coordinates.

 The required coordinates can be easily obtained from